bparanj/crystal/programming/iac/docs/experiments/rails-master-key.md

 #### Terraform:

 Use Terraform to create and manage infrastructure resources securely.
-While Terraform itself isn't typically used to directly handle application secrets, it can be used to set up infrastructure where secrets can be securely stored (e.g., AWS Secrets Manager, Azure Key Vault).
+While Terraform itself isn't  used to directly handle application secrets, it can be used to set up infrastructure where secrets can be securely stored (e.g., AWS Secrets Manager, Azure Key Vault).

 - **Create a Secrets Manager resource**: Use Terraform to provision a secure storage solution like AWS Secrets Manager or Azure Key Vault.
 - **Store the Master Key**: After creating the secrets manager resource, manually add the Rails master key to the secrets manager.
 Ensure that access to this secret is tightly controlled.